robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 # Hashing
 The key idea of hashing is to represent a large object (be it a key, string, or substring) by a single number.

-Its often the best data structure to maintain a dictionary.

 A **hash function** is a mathematical function that maps keys to integers.

 The first step of the hash function is usually to map each key (here the string $S$) to a big integer.
 Let $\alpha$ be the size of the alphabet on which $S$ is written.
 Let `char(c)` be a function that maps each symbol of the alphabet to a unique integer from $0$ to $\alpha - 1$.
 The function